jayswan/strength_training/birthday_challenge/README.md

 ## 2020
 This year my challenge was: in 52 hours, perform:
 - at least 5200 vertical feet of human powered climb
-- at least 52,000 pounds of weight moved during stregnth training
+- at least 52,000 pounds of weight moved during strength training

 I ended up finishing in about 37 hours with some extra climbing.
 See the CSV above for details.
 The strength training was spread out over several sessions; I list total reps per exercise/weight only, not individual sets.